This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Under Armour's value that present opportunities for upside or downside to the current Trefis price estimate:

-- Retail Apparel Revenues : Retail Apparel Revenues increased from $122 million in 2009 to around $710 million in 2014.
+- Retail Apparel Revenues : Under Armour's Retail Apparel Revenues increased from $122 million in 2009 to around $868 million in 2015.
 Under Armour's focus on innovation, as well as the addition of new specialty and factory stores, helped drive the sales.
-Going forward we expect the figure to increase rapidly and cross $3 billion in the long run.
-If retail apparel revenues increase to $4 billion by the end of the Trefis forecast period, there could be a 5% upside to the Trefis estimate.
-On the other hand, if revenues increase only to $2.5 billion, it represents around 6% downside to the Trefis estimate.
+Going forward we expect the figure to increase rapidly, crossing the $2 billion in the long run.
+If revenues increase only to $1.3 billion due to a slower than expected apparel market growth in the U.S., it would imply nearly 10% downside to the Trefis estimate.

-- Apparel Gross Profit Margin: Under Armour's Apparel Gross Profit Margin has stayed in the region of 46%-48% despite the downward pressure of increased competition, the negative impact of currency fluctuations, and increased air freight costs.
-The company has been able to consistently introduce new products and increased average unit prices to increase margins over the last few years.
-We expect this figure to improve to 49% in the long run as the direct retail sales mix increases.
-If margins increase to 51% by the end of the Trefis forecast period, there could be a 6% upside to our price estimate for Under Armour's stock.
-On the other hand, if they stay at the present level, there could be a 5% downside to the Trefis price estimate.
+- Apparel Gross Profit Margin: Under Armour's Apparel Gross Profit Margin has stayed in the region of 46%-48% historically, despite the downward pressure of increased competition, the negative impact of currency fluctuations, and increased air freight costs.
+The company has been able to consistently introduce new products and increase its average unit prices, which has helped sustain margins.
+We expect this figure to improve to 48.7% in the long run as the direct retail sales mix increases, as they offer higher gross margins for the company.
+If margins fall to about 44%, there could be downside of about 10% to the Trefis price estimate.

 Under Armour is a manufacturer and distributor of performance apparel, footwear, and accessories for men, women, and children.
 The company's products use moisture-wicking fabrics that are engineered in many designs and styles for wear in nearly every climate.
-The company sells its products worldwide with a significant percent of sales coming from North America.
+The company sells its products worldwide, though a significant percent of sales coming from North America (about 87%).
 The company's distribution includes both wholesale and retail channels.
 Its products are worn by athletes at all levels, from youth to professional, on playing fields around the globe, as well as by consumers with active lifestyles.

-The primary sources of Under Armour's value are its apparel and footwear businesses, and together they contribute around 87% of Under Armour's value.
+The primary sources of Under Armour's value are its apparel and footwear businesses, and together they contribute around 87% of Under Armour's value, as per our estimate.
 Apparel is more valuable than Footwear and Accessories businesses for the following reasons:

 Market leader in performance apparel market